 The ones on the third floor are rounded.
 The fourth floor has a set of gallery windows.
 The overall effect evokes a convent cloister.

-When your visit is complete, head into the neighborhood Chocolate Shop inside Casa Amatller.
+If you don’t want to take a tour, you could pop into chocolate shop inside Casa Amatller.
 It’s been selling artisanal chocolates for over 200 years.

 Day 2 Afternoon: More Gaudi Architecture